 Board members take a non-executive role in their efforts to support the dean, directors, and other administrators in the furthering of the School's strategic initiatives.
 Each member serves a three-year renewable term.

-If you are interested in learning more about the Board of Visitors, please contact Eric Ewing, Senior Director of Development at (909) 607-7811 or Eric.Ewing@cgu.edu.
+If you are interested in learning more about the Board of Visitors, please contact Teresa Wilmott, Director of Development, at (909) 607-0317 or Teresa.Wilmott@cgu.edu.